 How to Spend a 3-Day Weekend in Washington, D.C.

-I had a great time exploring the top things to do in DC, visiting during early spring (right before the Cherry Blossom Festival, when the large crowds come).
-I savored the moments going from one museum or monument to another and still have lots to return for.
-Here’s how I spent a three-day weekend in the capital of the USA.
+I love exploring the top things to do in DC, and have visited several times during the spring (around the Cherry Blossom Festival, when the largest crowds come) and during Christmas.
+I savor the moments going from one museum or monument to another and still have lots to return for.
+Here’s how to spend a three-day weekend in the capital of the USA.

 Day 1